RingCentral has been a major player in the VoIP space since the 1990s — but its pricing isn’t as straightforward as it seems.

-There are three separate RingEX plans to choose from:
+There are three separate RingEX plans to choose from.
+Here are the main differences:

 Key features | What’s missing |